TQuanNg/leetnote-mobile-app/README.md

 - Images are multi-stage built and pushed to Docker Hub.

-- Backend hosted on AWS EC2 (t3.micro) with Elastic IP for consistent public IP.
+- Backend hosted on AWS EC2 (t3.micro) with Elastic IP for a consistent public IP.

 - PostgreSQL database hosted on AWS RDS.

 ## CI/CD Pipeline
-GitHub Actions triggers on every push or pull request with separate workflows for frontend and backend.
+GitHub Actions triggers are set up to run on every push or pull request, with separate workflows for the frontend and backend.

 - Frontend: Runs lint checks, unit tests, and builds the APK.